 So the police drive Dawn to the hotel.
 The sandy beach can be seen in the distance, but the major part of every V.C Andrews setting is always the house.
 This one’s described as “an enormous three-story Wedgewoods mansion with milk-white shutters and a large wraparound porch”.
 There’s a spiral staircase, polished stone foundations, beautiful fountains, well-lit walkways and gazebos adorning the hotel grounds.
 And then the police pull around the back of the hotel.
-Dawn is taken in to meet her grandmother in a lavish back office and then is taken to some grubby plain maid’s room.
+Dawn is taken in to meet her grandmother, the stern Grandmother Cutler, in a lavish back office.

 The maid’s room is where much of the book’s second-half occurs.
 I didn’t really feel much of the hotel.
-At a couple of points, we get to check out Dawn’s birth-mother’s suite, which sounds like the ideal place for one to grossly exaggerate one’s mental breakdowns in full-face makeup, but hey, that’s just my opinion.
+At a couple of points, we get to check out Dawn’s birth-mother’s suite, which sounds like the ideal place for one to grossly exaggerate one’s mental breakdowns in full-face makeup, (80’s interior vibes ABOUND) but hey, that’s just my opinion.

 Beloved Doting Paternal Figure

 One particular facet of all V.C.
 Andrews books are childish usage of parental references.
-Fathers are pretty much always DADDY, and in Dawn, we’re blessed with not one, but two dads!
+Fathers are pretty much always referred to as DADDY, and in Dawn, we’re blessed with not one, but two dads!

-Dawn’s biological father is pretty much just an errand-boy for grandmother Cutler.
-Dawn calls him “Father” and while he’s nice and accommodating, he’s definitely got some Sterling Archer-like vibes to his mother.
+Dawn’s biological father, Randalph, is pretty much just an errand-boy for Grandmother Cutler.
+Dawn calls him “Father” and while he’s nice and accommodating, he’s definitely got some Sterling Archer-like vibes when conversing with his mother.
 So definitely not the standard daddy-daughter love fest that I’m accustomed to.

 Hostile Maternal Figure (+ Bonus Mean Girl!)

 Clara Sue is our Bonus Mean Girl!.
 She starts out being the girl at the private school.
-There’s some general mean girl antics, but once it’s revealed that Clara Sue is actually Dawn’s younger sister, the fake friendship is off.
-Clara Sue, however, has quite the sweet tooth and is often seen eating chocolates and shit.
-At one point, Dawn even gets to wear all of the clothes that don’t fit Clara Sue, and that’s pretty much the extent of her character, is that she’s fat and Dawn isn’t. *deep sigh*
+There’s some general mean girl antics, but once it’s revealed that Clara Sue is actually Dawn’s younger sister, the fake friendship is OFF.

 Some Good Olde School Misogyny